Crest Theatre, Granville

-Crest Theatre is a heritage-listed former cinema and ballroom and now community centre at 157 Blaxcell Street, Granville, City of Parramatta, New South Wales, Australia.
+Crest Theatre is a heritage-listed former cinema and ballroom and now community centre at 157 Blaxcell Street, Granville, New South Wales, a suburb of Sydney Australia.
 It was designed by Cowper and Murphy and Associates and built in 1948 by A. W. Edwards Pty Ltd. It is also known as Hoyts Crest Theatre.
 Following its purchase by the Australian Blouza Association, it has been referred to as Blouza Hall.
 It was added to the New South Wales State Heritage Register on 1 August 2003.

 History

 Cinema was first established in the suburb of Granville at the Granville Picture Palace which opened on Saturday 3 September 1910 on land adjacent to the old Post Office in Railway Parade.

 In 1911 Alfred James Beszant organized screenings of films at Granville Town Hall on Tuesday and Thursday evenings.
 In 1919 Beszant became the sub-lessee of the Picture Palace.

 The Castle Theatre in South Street was erected in 1911 in a paddock in South Street and was capable of seating 800 people.
 The Castle had lofty castellated towers, search light, arc lights, small coloured electric lights and a screen larger than the Sydney Glaciarium.
 The electric lighting was powered by a dynamo driven by a steam engine in the nearby woolen mills.

 In 1923 Granville Cinema Ltd was formed with the principal shareholder Alfred James Beszant of the Avenue, Granville.
 This company took over the operations of both the Castle and Picture Palace.
 This company built the Granville Cinema on the corner of Parramatta Road and Good Street, which opened on 28 April 1924 which has since been demolished.

 The Granville South Crest cinema was built by Hoyts' Western Suburbs Cinemas Ltd on land leased at the corner of Blaxcell and Redfern Streets from its owners, the Roman Catholic Church.
 It was the second of two Quonset cinemas built in Granville by Western Suburbs Cinemas, the first being the Granville Hoyts Castle in South Street which opened on 26 December 1947 and was built on the site of the original 1911 Castle Theatre (this theatre still survives but has been heavily modified and is now used as a public space).

 The Crest opened on Easter Saturday, 27 March 1948 with "The Swordsman" and "Dangerous Years."
 Both theatres were designed by Cowper, Murphy and Associates and built by A. W. Edwards Pty Ltd.